 Retro Sports Facility

-The name and intention of this project is rooted in the politics and the everyday experience of living in Christchurch.
-The name – The Retro Sports Facility – refers to the CCDU/CERA Anchor project for the rebuilt city, the Metro Sports Facility, which will be constructed in the next few years.
+The name and intention of this project was rooted in the politics and the everyday experience of living in Christchurch.
+The name – The Retro Sports Facility – refers to the CCDU/CERA Anchor project for the rebuilt city, the Metro Sports Facility, which was to be constructed in the next few years.
 Cantabrians are passionate about sport; it brings communities together.
 But in Christchurch at present, sport is a political issue.
 There are debates around the CCDU’s proposed covered-stadium and the loss or closure of facilities such as QEII, Centennial Pool and suburban pools.

-Dates: October 2014 – Current
+Date: October 2014 – 2017

 In 2013, the Minister for Earthquake Recovery publicly stated that Canterbury could become the sporting capital of New Zealand in reference to rowing and cricketing facilities being proposed for the city.
 In 2012, CERA was responsible for the incredible feat of constructing an 18,000-seat temporary stadium in just 100 days.
 This stadium, located in the suburb of Addington, was to provide a home for the Crusaders rugby team primarily as well as for other sporting events such as soccer.
 This feat was made possible by the extraordinary emergency powers in the CER Act.

 Lack of sport in Christchurch is an emergency it would seem.

 Meanwhile, the Christchurch Art Gallery closed on February 22, 2011 and was not open again until 2015.
 No temporary facility was been created for the gallery, which enterprisingly made do with a range of short-term venues in buildings and new innovative structures (like Art Box).
 In a city where art and sport are often seen as oppositional, the Retro Sports Facility tried to make sport more creative and art more athletic.
 This project takes inspiration from David Cross’ POWERSLIDE project as part of the SCAPE Biennial in 2013.